launchercc/fossa-installer/README.md

 - SMTP server host/port
 - Postgres host, port, username & password
 - Database in Postgres named "fossa", accessible to the user
-- Database in Postgres named "rubygems", accessible to the user

 Make sure all of these endpoints are accessible from the machine running FOSSA.